casper-network/docs/source/docs/casper/developers/writing-onchain-code/simple-contract.md

 }
 ```

-#### Defining the `call` Function
+#### Defining the `call` function

-The `call` function starts the code execution and is responsible for installing the contract on-chain.
+The `call` function starts the code execution and installs the contract on-chain.
 In some cases, it also initializes some constructs, such as a Dictionary for record-keeping or a purse.
 The following steps describe how to structure the `call` function.
 Review the [call function](https://github.com/casper-ecosystem/counter/blob/8a622cd92d768893b9ef9fc2b150c674415be87e/contract-v1/src/main.rs#L55) in the counter contract.

 1) Define the runtime arguments.